The polyhedral geometry of Wajsberg hoops: Duality with pointed rational polyhedra

-By Theorem \ref{thm:finpresW}, a finitely presented Wajsberg hoop is an algebra isomorphic to $\W(\scP)$, for some $n \in \mathbb{N}$ and some pointed rational polyhedron $\scP \sse[0,1]^n$.
+For the converse direction, we first recall that subdirectly irreducible Wajsberg hoops are totally ordered.
+Indeed, the prelinearity equation $(x \to y) \lor (y \to x) \approx 1$ holds in $\WH$ (see \cite{AglianoPanti1999}), which characterizes varieties of commutative and integral residuated lattices whose subdirectly irreducible algebras are totally ordered (see \cite{GJKO}).
+Now, by Theorem \ref{thm:finpresW}, a finitely presented Wajsberg hoop is an algebra isomorphic to $\W(\scP)$, for some $n \in \mathbb{N}$ and some pointed rational polyhedron $\scP \sse[0,1]^n$.
 Suppose that $\scP$ contains two different points $\x \neq {\bf y}$ of $[0,1]^{n}$, with $\x, {\bf y} \neq \one$.
-Then one can construct two piecewise linear functions with integer coefficients that map $\one$ to 1, and that restricted to $\scP$ are incomparable with respect to the pointwise order.
+Then one can construct two piecewise linear functions with integer coefficients that map $\one$ to 1, but are incomparable with respect to the pointwise order when restricted to $\scP$.
 Such McNaughton functions can be constructed using Schauder's hats, we omit the technical details here (for details on Schauder's hats the reader can check \cite{CDM}).
 Thus, if $\scP$ contains two points different from each other and from $\uno$, $\W(\scP)$ is not totally ordered, and thus it is not subdirectly irreducible.
-Indeed, in $\WH$ it holds the prelinearity equation $(x \to y) \lor (y \to x) \approx 1$ (see \cite{AglianoPanti1999}), that characterizes varieties of commutative and integral residuated lattices whose subdirectly irreducible algebras are totally ordered (see \cite{GJKO}).